typedb/typedb-driver/java/README.md

-# TypeDB Client for Java
+# TypeDB Driver for Java

-## Client Architecture
+## Driver Architecture
-To learn about the mechanism that a TypeDB Client uses to set up communication with databases running on the TypeDB Server, refer to [TypeDB > Development > TypeDB Driver API](https://typedb.com/docs/typedb/2.x/development/api.html).
+To learn about the mechanism that a TypeDB Driver uses to set up communication with databases running on the TypeDB Server, refer to [TypeDB > Development > TypeDB Driver API](https://typedb.com/docs/typedb/2.x/development/api.html).

 ## API Reference
-To learn about the methods available for executing queries and retrieving their answers using Client Java, refer to [TypeDB Clients > Java Driver > Java Driver API reference](https://typedb.com/docs/clients/2.x/java/java-api-ref.html).
+To learn about the methods available for executing queries and retrieving their answers using Driver Java, refer to [TypeDB Drivers > Java Driver > Java Driver API reference](https://typedb.com/docs/drivers/2.x/java/java-api-ref.html).

-## Import TypeDB Client for Java through Maven
+## Import TypeDB Driver for Java through Maven

 ```xml
 <repositories>